Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/auth/okta.md

         readOnly: true
 ```

-For other Kubernetes distributions, the concept remains the same—you need to configure your API server to load the `authentication-config.yaml` file.
+For other Kubernetes distributions, the concept remains the same &mdash; you need to configure your API server to load the `authentication-config.yaml` file.
 Check your cluster’s documentation for mounting configuration files and setting extra API server arguments.

 ### 5. Cluster Management with KinD (Example)